Rakesh01999/library-client/README.md

 - **Social Media Integration:** Allow users to connect with the Book Buddy and experiences on social media platforms, and integrate social media feeds to showcase user-generated content through social links of Book Buddy website .
 - **Secure Authentication:** User's data is protected with secure authentication methods to ensure privacy and security.

-## Category : Library Management System
+## Website Category : Library Management System

 ## Used Technology
 * Daisy UI